fzhnf/book-auth-api/README.md

 # (WIP) book auth api using nextjs + prisma + mysql + joi + bcrypt + jsonwebtoken

+all code are stil on-working, many are copied from other sources

 ## schema.prisma
 ```
 generator client {